-Ohio Wesleyan offers one-time emergency grants of up to $1,000 to help eligible students pay for non-school-related expenses that threaten your ability to remain enrolled at the University and to complete your degree.
+Ohio Wesleyan offers emergency funds of up to $1,000 to help eligible students pay for non-school-related expenses that threaten their ability to remain enrolled at the University and to complete their degree.

 What They Cover

-OWU Emergency Grants are available for such things as unexpected vehicle repairs that threaten your ability to keep your off-campus job or urgent medical expenses not covered by your insurance.
-(Emergency grants are not available to pay for school-related expenses such as tuition, room and board, travel-away opportunities, or books.)
+OWU Emergency Funds are available for such things as unexpected vehicle repairs that threaten your ability to keep your off-campus job or urgent medical expenses not covered by your insurance (emergency funds are not available to pay for school-related expenses such as tuition, room and board, travel-away opportunities, books or personal technology).

-To be eligible for a one-time OWU Emergency Grant, you must have completed the FAFSA (Free Application for Federal Student Aid) and have an expected family contribution (EFC) of $5,328 or less per year.
-(The Office of Financial Aid is able to help verify your eligibility if needed.)
+To be eligible for OWU Emergency Funds, U.S. students must have completed the FAFSA (Free Application for Federal Student Aid) and have an expected family contribution (EFC) of $12,000 or less per year (the Office of Financial Aid is able to help verify eligibility if needed).
+Needs for international students will be assessed in consultation with the Dean of Students office.

 How to Apply